 Attendance at all times is strongly encouraged but not mandatory.
 No make up exams or late assignments will be accepted except in extreme cases of documented illness or emergency.

-Occasionally, additional readings will be sent via email before the following week's class.
+Occasionally, additional readings may be sent via email at least one week prior.

 Overview of the course

 Introduction to anthropology and sustainability